 - Having your child weigh themselves on a regular basis

-These comments and actions can be damaging to a teenager’s body and weight image and can lead to more eating problems.
+These comments and actions can be damaging to a teenager’s self esteem, hurting their perception of their body and weight image and can lead to more eating problems.

 - Body image disorders